ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/etl/olap.markdown

 {PANEL: Transform Script}

 Transformation scripts are similar to those in the RavenDB ETL and SQL ETL tasks - see more about this in [ETL Basics](../../../server/ongoing-tasks/etl/basics#transform).
-The major difference is the way the data is partitioned at the destination: data extracted from the same collection can be further divided into folders and child folders.
-Querying the data usually involves scanning the entire folder, so there is an efficiency advantage to using more folders.
+The major difference is that data output by the ETL task can be partitioned into folders and child folders.
+Querying the data usually involves scanning the entire folder, so there is an advantage in efficiency to dividing the data into more folders.

 #### The `key` Parameter

-As with other ETL tasks, the method that actually loads an entry to its destination is `loadTo<folder name>()`, but unlike the other ETL tasks the method takes two parameters: the object itself and an additional key.
+As with other ETL tasks, the method that actually loads an entry to its destination is `loadTo<folder name>()`, but unlike the other ETL tasks the method takes two parameters: the entry itself and an additional 'key'.
-The key determines one or more layers of child folders that contain the actual destination table.

 {CODE-BLOCK: javascript}
 loadTo<folder name>(key, object)
 {CODE-BLOCK/}

+The method's name determines the name of the parent folder that the method outputs to.
+If you want to output data to a folder called "Sales", use the method `loadToSales()`.
+The parameter key determines the names of one or more layers of child folders that contain the actual destination table.

+The actual value that you pass as the `key` for `loadTo<folder name>()` is one of two methods:

+* `partitionBy()` - creates one or more child folders (one inside the other).
+* `noPartition()` - creates no child folders.

-The child folders created by OLAP ETL are a sort of 'virtual column'.
-This just means that in the address or URL of the folder, the folder name looks like this: `/[virtual column name]=[key]/`.
+The child folders created by OLAP ETL are considered a sort of 'virtual column' of the destination table.
+This just means that all child folder names have this format: `[virtual column name]=[partition name]`, i.e. two strings separated by a `=`.
 You don't have to set the virtual column name - its default value is `_partition`.

-The actual value that you pass as the `key` loadTo<folder name> is one of two methods:
-* `partitionBy(key)` - takes one or more child folder names.
-* `noPartition()` - creates no child folders.

-`partitionBy()` can take the following types of values:
+`partitionBy()` can take one or more folder names in the following ways:

-* One `string` which serves as partition name.
+* **`partitionBy(key)`** - takes one `string` value as the partition name, uses the default virtual column name `_partition`.
-* A pair of `string` which are the virtual column name and partition name.
-Written like this: `[string, string]`
+* **`partitionBy(['name', key])`** - takes a virtual column name and a partition name as an array of size two.
-* A list of the two types of values above.
+* **`partitonBy(['name1', key1], ['name2', key2])`** - takes multiple arrays of size two, each with a virtual
+column name and a partition name.
+Each pair represents a child folder of the preceding pair.

-Here is an example of possible values for `partitionBy()` and the resulting folder names:
+Here are examples of possible values for `partitionBy()`, and the resulting folder names:

 {CODE-BLOCK: javascript}
 loadToMyFolder(
     partitionBy('one'),
     object
 )
-//Loads the object to /MyFolder/_partition=one/
+//Loads the data to /MyFolder/_partition=one/

 loadToMyFolder(
     partitionBy(['month', 'August']),
     object
 )
-//Loads the object to /MyFolder/month=August/
+//Loads the data to /MyFolder/month=August/

 loadToMyFolder(
-    partitionBy('byMonth', ['month', 'August'], ['week', 'two'], 'Monday'),
+    partitionBy(['month', 'August'], ['day', '22'], ['hour', '17']),
     object
 )
+//Loads the data to /MyFolder/month=August/day=22/hour=17

+loadToMyFolder(
+    partitionBy(this.Company),
+    object
+)
+// Loads the data to e.g. /MyFolder/_partition=Apple

+loadToMyFolder(
+    partitionBy(['month', new Date(this.OrderedAt).getMonth()]),
+    obj
+)
-//Loads the object to /MyFolder/_partition=byMonth/month=August/week=two/_partition=Monday/ {CODE-BLOCK/}
+//Loads the data to e.g. /MyFolder/month=8
+{CODE-BLOCK/}

+#### The Custom Partition Value

+The custom partition value is a string value that can be set in the [`OlapEtlConfiguration` object](../../../server/ongoing-tasks/etl/olap#section).
+This value can be referenced in the transform script as `$customPartitionValue`.
+This setting gives you another way to distinguish data from different ETL tasks that use the same transform script.

+Suppose you want to create multiple OLAP ETL tasks that all use the same transform script and connection string.
+All the tasks will output to the same destination folders, but suppose you want to be able to indicate which data came from which task.
+This custom partition value gives you a simple way to achieve this: all the tasks can run the same script, and each script can output the data to a destination folder with the name determined by that task's custom partition value setting.

+{CODE-BLOCK: javascript}
+partitionBy(['source_ETL_task', $customPartitionValue])
+{CODE-BLOCK/}

 #### Script Example

 {CODE script@Server\OngoingTasks\ETL\OlapETL.cs /}

-!!!$customPartitionValue

 {PANEL/}